 You can see this as an email only after subscribing to my newsletter at kula.blog/newsletter

 May is a Mental Health Awareness Month.
-This month I've tried to be more aware and put some time into reading about mental health and related topics.
+I've tried to be present by meditating and put some time into reading about mental health and related topics.

 New posts #

 Why You Shouldn't Aim To Feel Productive?.
-Feeling productive and being productive are different things.
-Learn the difference.
-The number of posts this month is a direct consequence of this post.
+Feeling productive and being productive are two different things.
+Notice the difference.
+The number of posts this month is a direct consequence of this change in my mindset.

 Why YAML is used for configuration when it's so bad, and what can you do about it?.
-YAML replaced JSON, which did the same to XML as a format for configuration files—looking at the transitions to learn how to deal with YAML right now.
+YAML replaced JSON, which did the same to XML as a format for configuration files.
+I go through those transitions to explain how to deal with YAML right now.

 The best advice for conference or meetup organizers, virtual or physical.
-List of resources I keep recommending all the time.
-I especially recommend reading Presentation Zen.
+List of resources I keep recommending.
+You should start with Presentation Zen if you're interested.

 Are you doing everything right, but find yourself unfulfilled?
 Lesson I've learned from ACT Made Simple by Russ Harris.